akobashikawa/rsg-hello/README.md

-# Hello Props
+# Hello Props Again

 Print Hello.

-Using props of a simple component.
+Using props of a Component class.